vikingeducation/prep_basics/test-yourself-answers.md

 #### What is a "client"?

-A client is a device that need to get something.
-For example if we want to watch videos on Youtube, so we're client.
-It is a device or a program which interacts with the server.
+A client is a device or program which needs data from servers.
+For example if we want to watch videos on Youtube, we're a client that needs data from a Youtube server.
 It is, in that sense, the interface between the server and the users.
 It requests information via a server for various functions including website browsing, management, e-mail, and the use of various applications.

 With regard to the World Wide Web, the client is a user's browser.
 When a user opens a browser on their computer, the browser waits for the user to take an action; depending on the action, the browser may make a request to the server, asking for a resource.
 Then, as long as there aren't any errors, the server will respond with the requested resource.
 The browser then waits for another action from the user and the cycle continues.